-Make sure you agree on any arrangements up front, including how and when you will give the dog back to the owner (ie will you drop the dog off at their house; or will they come and pick it up, and if so what time?).
-If you have agreed with the owner to take care of a dog for a longer period of time (especially over a month), then we recommend you agree in writing the details of what you have agreed, including the date the dog will be returned to the owner.
+Make sure you agree any arrangements about when your dog will be given back to you (ie will the borrower drop it off at your house; or will you come and pick it up, and if so what time?).
+If you have arranged for your dog to be borrowed for a longer period of time (especially over a month), then we recommend you agree in writing the details of what you have agreed, including the date the dog will be picked up by you.

-Request the borrowing info sheet before you take care of a dog.
-This document includes information about the borrowed dog, including their vet details, feeding information and alternative contact details for the owner.
-This ensures that you have information to hand in the case of an emergency and also includes access to the BorrowMyDoggy Vet Line telephone number.
+Fill out the borrowing info to share with any borrowers taking care of your dog.
+This document includes information about your dog, including their vet details, feeding information and your alternate contact details.
+This ensures that your dog is getting the best care, and also includes access to the BorrowMyDoggy 24/7 Vet Line telephone number.

-All BorrowMyDoggy dogs must remain on the lead at all times unless written permission has been granted to you, by the owner.
-You can request the permission form here.
+All BorrowMyDoggy dogs must remain on the lead at all times unless written permission has been granted by you, the owner.
+You can the permission form here.
 Remember to keep the signed copy somewhere safe.

-If your borrowed dog is going to be staying in your house, please make sure that your home is safe for dogs by following this guide.
+If your dog is going to be staying in the borrower's house, make sure to do a house visit and make sure that their home is safe for dogs by following this guide.

-All BorrowMyDoggy dogs are covered by our medical and third party liability insurance if both the owner and borrower are Premium members.
+All BorrowMyDoggy dogs are covered by third party liability insurance if both the owner and borrower are Premium members.
 Also, all Premium members enjoy around-the-clock access to veterinary professionals.
-They can help with any emergencies, questions or just offer support to make sure all doggy members are happy and healthy
+They can help with any emergencies, questions or just offer support to make sure all doggy members are happy and healthy.